Apployees/apployees-nx/apps/level-task-runner/src/README.md

 ## Can I supply a name for the DB?
 Like if you give a name in redisdown, it uses it as the Redis namespace.

 Yes, you can use the option `name` in `levelTaskRunnerOptions` or `level_task_runner_name` as an environment variable.

+The `name` parameter will be given as the first argument to the constructor of the leveldown adapter.

+For example, for the [s3leveldown](https://www.npmjs.com/package/s3leveldown) adapter, the name parameter will get used as the S3 bucket name.

 ## How is cache evicted?